-- 20.1.1 Collective investment schemes should be regarded as long term investments. - 20.1.2 The value of the Units in a Fund is based upon the value of the underlying investments attributable to that Fund. - 20.1.3 The investments of the Trust are subject to normal market fluctuations and other risks inherent in investing in securities.
+- 20.1.1 Collective investment schemes should be regarded as long term investments. - 20.1.2 The value of the Units is based upon the value of the underlying investments held as part of the Scheme Property. - 20.1.3 The investments of the Trust are subject to normal market fluctuations and other risks inherent in investing in securities.
 There can be no assurance that any appreciation in the value of investments will occur.
-The value of investments and the income derived from them may fall as well as rise and investors may not recoup the original amount they invest in a Fund.
+The value of investments and the income derived from them may fall as well as rise and investors may not recoup the original amount they invest in the Trust.